shaunyap/siegeflowv5/src/blog/h1b1/index.md

 ---

+##### Update: It has been years since I wrote this post and a lot of it may no longer be up-to-date.
+While I do my best to help when people reach out, please do understand I am just a dude and not an immigration expert/lawyer and don't have the required expertise to know about many situations.

 As I write this post, I am in the plane headed back to the United States to start my new job after getting a H-1B1 visa in Singapore.
 I could never have found my way through the process had it not for the people who had done this before and shared their experience in the following posts:

 - [u/swyx](https://www.reddit.com/r/singapore/comments/7nflav/h1b1_visa_ama/)